brandonchinn178/brandonchinn178.github.io/posts/2025-04-06-ghc-string-refactor.md

 ## Context + Motivation

 GHC uses `alex` to lex an input bytestring into tokens.
-At a high level, `alex` allows specifying a regex to search for, then run a callback with the substring matching that regex.
+At a high level, Alex allows specifying a regex to search for, then run a callback with the substring matching that regex.
 Generally speaking, GHC will specify a full regex for a lexical entity (e.g. `[0-9]+`) and output a token (e.g. `\s -> ITinteger (read s)`).
 But for strings, GHC would match the initial double quote character, then manually iterate character-by-character until seeing another double quote.

 The initial motivation for this was probably performance, to resolve escape characters at the same time as iterating the input.
 But it came at the cost of readability; with this implementation, it's difficult to verify if the string lexer conforms to the [Haskell report](https://www.haskell.org/onlinereport/haskell2010/haskellch10.html#x17-17700010.2), which defines a string as simply: